DrC0okie/HEIG_DAI_HTTP_Infrastructure/README.md

 #### From the user interface

 From your web browser, go to [manage.localhost](manage.localhost).
-From there you can start, stop, create and delete docker containers.
+From there you can start, stop and delete docker containers.
 Note that the web application retrieve all your local docker containers.
 So you will be able to delete existing docker containers (even those non related to this project), so be careful!

 **Warning!** It is also possible to stop the reverse proxy and web application containers (from the web application), in which case, either the web application or the static/dynamic servers won't be reachable anymore.
 To fix that, you must stop all running container and up again the `docker-compose.yml`.